Curious about options trading … but unclear about how it works or how to get started?

 At this time, StocksToTrade doesn’t offer options trading.
 So where should you go if you’re interested in exploring this type of trading?

-If you have a broker you love, the first step might be to see if they offer options trading, and if so, what it entails.
+If you have a broker you love, the first step might be to see if they offer options trading.
+Be sure to check fee schedules.

 Be sure to do thorough research before committing.
-Our post on how to choose a stock broker offers plenty of tips that can be helpful for choosing an options broker, too.
+Our post on how to choose a stockbroker offers tips that can help you choose an options broker, too.

 Options Trading Risk

-When trading options, if the asset doesn’t move in the direction you’re hoping, you won’t lose the entire amount of the trade because you don’t have to exercise the option.
+When trading options, if the asset doesn’t move in the direction you’re hoping, you won’t lose the entire amount of the trade.
+That’s because you don’t have to exercise the option.

 But that doesn’t mean that options trading is without its fair share of risk.

-Remember: if the trade doesn’t go your way, even though you don’t have to exercise the option, you won’t get your premium back.
+If the trade doesn’t go your way, you don’t have to exercise the option, BUT you won’t get your premium back.
 Over time, these losses can add up!

 Options Trading Calculator